mphannah/06-Juicy-Breakout/README.md

 - Rotated blocks after they are hit
 - Added particles when tiles are destroyed
 - Added comet trail to the ball
+- Added particles to paddle when ball collides with it